Transcript: Preventing COPD with Diet

 Well, data dating back 50 years found that high intake of fruits and vegetables was positively associated with pulmonary function, lung function in general.
 But does that mean it could prevent COPD?
 There’s been a burst of new research over the last ten years to answer just that question.

-In 2002 we learned that every extra serving of fruit we add to our daily diet may reduce our risk of getting and then eventually dying from COPD.
-In 2006 we could add tea drinking to fruits and vegetables for COPD prevention.
+In 2002, we learned that every extra serving of fruit we add to our daily diet may reduce our risk of getting, and then eventually dying, from COPD.
+In 2006, we could add tea-drinking to fruits and vegetables for COPD prevention.

-So now we know what to eat, what to stay away from.
-In 2009 soy was added to the good list, both tofu and soymilk found protective against COPD, protective against breathlessness.
-2009 more evidence for the benefits of vegetables, and 2010, the benefits of fiber, especially from whole grains.
+So, now we know what to eat, and what to stay away from.
+In 2009, soy was added to the good list.
+Both tofu and soy milk found protective against COPD, protective against breathlessness.
+In 2009, more evidence for the benefits of vegetables, and 2010, the benefits of fiber, especially from whole grains.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.